 - Waverley Borough Council periodically needs to use covert surveillance and acquire communications data in order to carry out certain statutory functions.
-It is the policy of the Council to conduct all investigations involving the use of covert surveillance techniques in accordance with the Regulation of Investigatory Powers Act 2000. - 2.
-To ensure that investigations are compliant with the requirements of the Human Rights Act 1998 and are fairly and lawfully conducted, covert surveillance techniques will be used only where they relate to a specific investigation, where they are necessary, and where they are proportionate to the aims of the investigation.

-- 3. Investigations involving covert surveillance techniques will only proceed if authorised by an officer of the requisite statutory level.1 Please refer to the Appendix to this Policy for a list of Authorising Officers, by position, who may authorise the use of directed surveillance, Covert Human Intelligence Sources and the acquisition of communications data. - 4.
-The Council will comply with all relevant Codes of Practice issued by the Secretary of State current at the time of a specific and authorised investigation. - All authorisations and notices made by the Council under RIPA can only be given effect once an order approving the authorisation or notice has been granted by the Magistrates' Court. - 6.
-The Council has appointed the Executive Director as its Senior Responsible Officer, with the Director of Operations and the Director of Finance and Resources acting as Deputy Senior Responsible Officers, who is responsible for: - the integrity of the process in place within the Council for authorising the use of directed surveillance, Covert Human Intelligence Sources and acquiring communications data; - compliance with RIPA and the supporting Codes of Practice; - engagement with the Office of Surveillance Commissioners ("OSC") and the Interception of Communications Commissioner's Office ("IOCCO"), and their inspectors;
+It is the policy of the Council to conduct all investigations involving the use of covert surveillance techniques in accordance with the Regulation of Investigatory Powers Act 2000. - To ensure that investigations are compliant with the requirements of the Human Rights Act 1998 and are fairly and lawfully conducted, covert surveillance techniques will be used only where they relate to a specific investigation, where they are necessary, and where they are proportionate to the aims of the investigation. - Investigations involving covert surveillance techniques will only proceed if authorised by an officer of the requisite statutory level1.
+Please refer to the Appendix to this Policy for a list of Authorising Officers, by position, who may authorise the use of directed surveillance, Coven Human Intelligence Sources and the acquisition of communications data. - 4.
+The Council will comply with all relevant Codes of Practice issued by the Secretary of State current at the time of a specific and authorised investigation. - 5.
+All authorisations and notices made by the Council under RIPA can only be given effect once an order approving the authorisation or notice has been granted by the Magistrates' Court. - The Council has appointed the Executive Head of Legal and Democratic Services Executive Director as its Senior Responsible Officer, with the Joint Strategic Directors Director of Operations and the Director of Finance and

+Resources acting as Deputy Senior Responsible Officers, who is responsible for:

+- the integrity of the process in place within the Council for authorising the use of directed surveillance, Covert Human Intelligence Sources and acquiring communications data; - compliance with RIPA and the supporting Codes of Practice; - engagement with the Investigatory Powers Commissioner's Office (or IPCO) Office of Surveillance Commissioners ('OSC') and the Interception of Communications Commissioner's Office ('IOCCO') and their inspectors;